Coleridge-Initiative/RCGraph/README.md

 publication that failed every API lookup.

-### Step 3: Gather the PDFs, etc.
+### Step 3: Search by DOIs additional metadata

-Use *publication lookup* with DOIs across the scholarly infrastructure APIs to identify open access PDFs, journals, authors, keywords, etc.
+Using the DOIs identified by the second step, use *publication lookup* with DOIs across the scholarly infrastructure APIs that were not used in step 2 to identify open access PDFs, journals, authors, keywords, etc.

 ```
 python run_step3.py